 *After the deadlines stated above, no tuition refunds for any course or program withdrawal or termination (including those due to lack of attendance and/or performance) will be granted except when the Registrar approves a withdrawal arising from unforeseen circumstances.
 The student will be required to submit a completed Request for Withdrawal for Medical or Compassionate Reasons form.
 In such cases a refund may be granted on a pro rata basis.

 International students who withdraw from their program due to unforeseen circumstances beyond their control, may request pro-rated rebates of tuition less any costs incurred by Okanagan College.
-A processing fee of $150.00 will be charged.
 Students must submit the Request for Withdrawal for Medical or Compassionate Reasons form and any supporting documents to the Registrar.

 Withdrawals prior to the start of class